 Redundancy costs were incurred by the BBC which related to Home Service staff.
-The redundancy costs amounted to (Pounds)3.7m in 1995, (Pounds)1.1m in 1996 and (Pounds)0.6m in the period from April 1, 1996 to February 27, 1997.
+The redundancy costs amounted to (Pounds)1.1m in 1996 and (Pounds)0.6m in the period from April 1, 1996 to February 27, 1997.
 The redundancy programmes were controlled by the BBC and the costs were not recharged to Home Service.
-No adjustment has been made in the Home Service financial statements for these costs because any costs incurred would have been reflected in the cost base of Home Service, and as described in note 26 would have been off-set by an increase in turnover from the BBC.
+No adjustment has been made in the Home Service financial statements for these costs because any costs incurred would have been reflected in the cost base of Home Service, and as described in note 25 would have been off-set by an increase in turnover from the BBC.